What Your Church Needs to Know About Parents’ Secret Life

-When it comes to discipline, “encourage parents to seek God’s answers,” advises Steve Nelson, pastor, author, father of eight, and co-founder of Premeditatedparenting.net.
-“I’d love to try to answer every discipline question that parents have, but even that would merely scratch the surface of the real issue–that parents need support!
+When it comes to discipline, “encourage parents to seek God’s answers,” advises Steve Nelson, pastor, author, and father of eight.
+“I’d love to try to answer every discipline question that parents have, but even that would merely scratch the surface of the real issue—that parents need support!

 “Many parents are so desperate for support that they turn to nannies on TV for advice rather than to their churches.
 No doubt, many good lessons are available from a variety of sources—but the Bible and church are priceless touchstones for encouragement and support.
 Parents need their confidence strengthened that God’s Word has the answers to everyday issues they face.
 They need to be able to view church as a place where they can safely share their struggles and not feel condemned at every misstep of their children.
 My bottom line?
 Realize that one of the best ways you can minister to children is by ministering to their parents and equipping them as ministers.”

 Emotions and Behaviors

 It’s no wonder that parents struggle with how to handle their children’s emotional and behavioral issues.
 No parent wants his or her child to suffer on any level.
 So it’s not such a surprise that this area of need garnered the most responses—and some of the most poignant pleas for help.

 - How do I help my child with her behavioral disorders?
 Her school seems to have given up, our family is always in an uproar, and I feel completely lost.

 - I watch as my child suffers with depression…I don’t know what to do.

 - How do I coach my physically maturing daughter (who’s developing way ahead of all the other girls)?